Follow up for melanoma

 After your treatment you may need to have regular check ups.
 How much follow up you have will depend on the stage of your primary melanoma.

-If you had a very early melanoma that was just in the surface layer of skin (in situ melanoma) you will be asked to go back to the hospital to check the results of your surgery and make sure the operation site is healing up well.
+If you had a stage 0 melanoma that was just in the surface layer of skin (in situ melanoma) you will not need any further appointments.
 Your doctor or specialist nurse will show you how to check your skin.
-Then you don't need any further follow up.

 If you had a melanoma that was just in the upper layer of skin (stage 1A melanoma) you will have check ups 2 to 4 times over a year.
 Then your doctor will discharge you.